johnmaeda/cxreport-site-001/src/pages/index.md

 heading: What should I know?
 subheading: 'Computation Experience, Customer Experience, Consumer Experience'
 mainpitch:
-  title: Why care about CX?
+  title: Why should you care about CX?
   description: >-
     What we consume today as customers is being impacted by computational forces.
 Business is needing to transform faster than it has ever needed to